Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 POST:

-- Data sent in request body
+- Data is sent in the request body

 - Better for sensitive data